0xless/less_on_sec/content/posts/rfid.md

 [=] Done
 ```

-And of course reading it reveals that it's cloned correctly:
+And of course reading it reveals that we successfully cloned the tag:
 ```
 usb] pm3 --> lf hid reader
 [+] [H10301] - HID H10301 26-bit;  FC: 118  CN: 1603    parity: valid